urbit/docs/docs/arvo/internals/ford/commentary.md

 We recurse on this to compile the library.
-During the compilation, we let `zeg` be `gez` to avoid circular dependencies, we let `hol` be false since we don't allow horns in libraries, and we let `boy` be null so that we can isolate the new body twigs.
+During the compilation, we let `zeg` be `gez` to avoid circular dependencies, we let `hol` be false since we don't allow horns in libraries, and we let `boy` be null so that we can isolate the new body hoons.

 Next, we reintegrate the new data into our context.
 We use the context created by the recursion with four changes.
 First, we reset `zeg` to our